 All of the gear was put in the living room next to the front door so it could be loaded in the truck and boat the following morning.

-Tuesday, December 27th started out at 5:30am when the alarm went off.
+Started out at 5:30am when the alarm went off.
 Even though the alarm went off at 5:30, I did not crawl out of the warm bed until close to 6am.
 First thing was to get my shower, brush my teeth, put the contacts in, got dressed, put my hygiene kit in my MOLLE pack, then it was outside to uncover the boat.

 A tarp had been left on the boat overnight, that way the boat was not covered with dew the following morning.
 The tarp was removed, the gear was then loaded into the boat and truck.